-Are The 2021 Crypto Regulations A Blocker Or Opportunity For Growth?
+Are The Crypto Regulations A Blocker Or Opportunity For Growth?

-OECD Announce Crypto Regulations based on CRS
+OECD Announce Crypto Regulations Based on CRS

-The focus was on creating clear regulatory guidance for tax treatments of crypto assets and virtual currencies, with the hopes that it would ultimately result in improving the consistency, transparency and compliance of crypto tax reporting.
+The focus was on creating clear regulatory guidance for tax treatments of crypto assets and virtual currencies, with the hopes that it would ultimately result in improving the consistency, transparency, and compliance of crypto tax reporting.

 A report published by the OECD identifies that there will be an expansion of the crypto reporting obligations under the CRS.
 This change includes the valuation of virtual currencies and reporting of the total market value to participating countries.

 This has many crypto companies and crypto compliance professionals asking;

 1. How will this major change in the crypto regulation landscape affect crypto trading platforms and exchanges?

 2. What exactly are the CRS reporting obligations for cryptos?

-3. Will the new OECD Crypto Regulations be a threat to their businesses growth?
+3. Will the new OECD Crypto Regulations be a threat to their business growth?